HoratioConkerhead/stitched-up-companion/docs/data_format_documentation.md

     ... same structure ...
 ```

 Discovery is automatic at runtime.
 The app scans each book folder for `metadata.js` (for selection info) and `index.js` (for full data).
 No app code changes are required when adding a new book.
+Selection cards are built exclusively from `metadata.js`.

 ## Global Chapter Introduction Field

-To enable a universal “show up to chapter” view, every data entity MUST include an `introducedInChapter` field indicating the earliest chapter where that entity is first mentioned or becomes relevant.
+To enable a universal “show up to chapter” view, every data entity should include an `introducedInChapter` field indicating the earliest chapter where that entity is first mentioned or becomes relevant.
 This applies to characters, relationships (at the edge level), locations, events, objects, spycraft entries, theme elements, and mystery elements.

 Rules:
 - Use chapter ids from the book’s `chapters.js` (e.g., `chapter_01`).
 - For relationships, `introducedInChapter` is the chapter the relationship begins and cannot be earlier than either character’s own `introducedInChapter`.
-- UI components should filter based on this field to avoid spoilers.
+- UI components filter based on this field to avoid spoilers.
+If an entity omits `introducedInChapter`, current components treat it as always visible (no spoiler filtering for that item).

 ## Data Format Per Type